Kent Hance: 1978 election vs. George W. Bush

 He served in the state senate from 1975 to 1979.
-After winning the 1978 Democratic primary nomination for the Lubbock-based 19th Congressional District, he defeated the Republican nominee George W. Bush of Midland.
-The seat, which was based in Lubbock, had been held since inception by popular Democrat George H. Mahon, long-time chairman of the House Appropriations Committee (the 19th included most of the Permian Basin at the time).
+After winning the 1978 Democratic primary nomination for the Lubbock-based 19th congressional district, he defeated the Republican nominee George W. Bush of Midland.
+The seat, which was based in Lubbock, had been held since its inception by popular Democrat George H. Mahon, long-time chairman of the House Appropriations Committee (the 19th included most of the Permian Basin at the time).
 Bush won the Republican nomination in a hard-fought but low-turnout runoff primary against the 1976 party nominee, Jim Reese of Odessa.

 The 19th had long been one of the more conservative areas of Texas.
 It was one of the first areas of Texas to move away from its Democratic roots; it hadn't supported a Democrat for president since 1964.
 However, at the time, conservative Democrats continued to represent much of the region at the state and local levels, and would do so well into the 1990s.
 Hance claimed Bush was "not a real Texan" because of his privileged upbringing and Yale education.
-Hance won by seven points—the only time that the future 43rd President of the United States was ever defeated in an election.
+Hance won by seven points—the only time that the future 43rd president of the United States was ever defeated in an election.